oracle/rwloadsim/doc/WORKING.md

 The samples shown here will gradually introduce some of the important features of rwloadsim.
-All samples are available in the rwl/demo sub-directory; it is recommended to copy these files to a personal directory before execution.
+All samples are available in the demo sub-directory; it is recommended to copy these files to a personal directory before execution.